BatuhanAslan35/CMP-242/README.md

-THANK YOU, BATUHAN ASLAN, FOR UNDERSTANDING THESE CONCEPTS OF OOP.
-PLEASE, WHAT IS YOUR PROJECT IDEA?
-AND IN WHICH FILE DO SAVE IT???

 # CMP-242: Object-Oriented Programming 2 – My Work So Far

 This document summarizes my activities and learning in **CMP-242: Object Oriented Programming 2** during the first semester of the second year.
 It presents the exercises and in-class applications I have completed so far, as well as projects that will be implemented as part of the course.